Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 }
 ```

-The important part here is the "samplers" section, which shows two samplers "DiffuseSampler" and "PrevSampler" - usually theres just "DiffuseSampler" - so we can infer that the DiffuseSampler is the intarget, and any extra samplers can be set up with auxtargets
+The important part here is the "samplers" section, which shows two samplers "DiffuseSampler" and "PrevSampler" - usually there's just "DiffuseSampler" - so we can infer that the DiffuseSampler is the intarget, and any extra samplers can be set up with auxtargets

 ```json
 "auxtargets": [